andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 #Customer intent: As an app developer, I want to learn how to get access tokens using the Azure AD v2.0 endpoint so that my JavaScript app can sign in personal and work and school accounts.
 ---

-# Sign in users and acquire an access token from a JavaScript application
+# Quickstart: Sign in users and acquire an access token from a JavaScript application

 In this quickstart, you'll learn how to use a code sample that demonstrates how a JavaScript single page application (SPA) can sign in personal accounts, work and school accounts, get an access token, and call the Microsoft Graph API.